jerhon/honlsoft-v2/blog/2023/2023-04-07-git-branching-branch-by-abstraction.md

 ## Why?

-With a [trunk branching strategy](https://trunkbaseddevelopment.com/), the code be committed and routinely commit the progress to the development trunk.
+With a [trunk branching strategy](https://trunkbaseddevelopment.com/), the code can be committed and routinely pushed to the development trunk through pull requests.
-These changes are also safe to deploy with the current version of my application.
+Intermediate project changes are safe to deploy with the current version of the application as it doesn't affect the current usage.
-Since the code references the abstraction and not the direct implementation.

 To ensure untested code doesn't reach production, it's important to add unit tests to ensure the behavior works as expected.